 '''

-For 32 Bit Operating Systems

-C:\Program Files\PathSolutions\TotalView\MultiSite.cfg

-For 64 Bit Operating Systems

-C:\Program Files (x86)\PathSolutions\TotalView\MultiSite.cfg
+C:\Program Files (x86)\PathSolutions\TotalView\MultiSite.cfq

 '''

 You should see a document with a description of how to enter the site names and URLs.

 The file is composed of a number of columns or fields; each separated by one or more <TAB> characters.